fjungplan/velograph/docs/GOOGLE_OAUTH_SETUP.md

 # Google OAuth Setup Guide

-This guide will walk you through setting up Google OAuth authentication for the Velograph application.
+This guide will walk you through setting up Google OAuth authentication for the ChainLines application.

 ## Prerequisites